DanTheServerMan/ansible/proxmox/roles/proxmox-nosub-repo/README.md

 proxmox-nosub-repo
 =========

-Created to automate the configuration of NFS storage on ProxMox in my homelab.
+Created to automate the configuration of non-subscription repositories on ProxMox in my homelab.

 Requirements
 ------------